moraneus/pydejavu/README.md

 2. **Declarative Monitoring (Phase 2):**
-   - The second phase is declarative and leverages the DejaVu tool to perform monitoring against a first-order logic specification.
+   - The second phase is declarative and leverages the DejaVu tool to perform monitoring against a first-order past time temporal logic specification.
 This phase ensures that the runtime behavior conforms to the formal properties defined in the specification.
-By integrating with DejaVu, `PyDejaVu` provides a robust framework for verifying that the system adheres to specified safety and liveness properties, making it suitable for applications requiring high levels of assurance.
+By integrating with DejaVu, `PyDejaVu` provides a robust framework for verifying that the system adheres to specified safety properties, making it suitable for applications requiring high levels of assurance.

-#### Combining Python and DEJAVU

-`PyDejaVu` bridges the gap between operational and declarative runtime verification, allowing users to define complex behaviors and verify them against formal specifications.
-Whether you're performing real-time analysis of event streams or ensuring that your system meets stringent correctness criteria, PyDejaVu offers a versatile solution that can be tailored to meet your needs.

-With `PyDejaVu`, you can take advantage of Python's powerful capabilities in the first phase while relying on the declarative strength of DejaVu in the second phase, providing a comprehensive tool for runtime verification in a wide range of applications.

 ## PyDejaVu Installation